arzwa/MultilocusIsland/docs/draft-hapdip2.md

 ## Barrier effect and swamping thresholds in the deterministic model

-![Equilibrium differentiation and swamping thresholds for the deterministic multilocus model.
-Equilibrium frequencies for increasing $Ls$ are shown for (A) the case of dominant local adaptation (recessive migrant alleles), (B) additive fitness effects and (C) recessive local adaptation.
-The thick lines show the stable equilibria for increasing $m/s$, whereas the dotted lines show unstable equilibria.
-The black dots mark the critical point beyond which swamping is obtained for any initial condition (in (C) the approximate expression discussed in the main text is used).
-The results for $Ls=0.01$ (gray lines) correspond to the single locus predictions.
-(D) Swamping thresholds for different degrees of dominance for increasing total barrier strength $Ls$.
-](/home/arthur_z/vimwiki/build/img/2023-05-02/detdom.svg){#fig:detdom}

 We first analyze the deterministic multilocus model for a homogeneous barrier, where the fitness and dominance effects of all loci are the same.
 We shall assume the mainland to be fixed for the locally deleterious allele at